2018 Vollbrecht Planetarium Winter Shows

 Planetarian: Cliff Jones

-4. Feb.
-3 - Our Sun and how it affects our Earth Our Sun is a star.
-We’ll compare it to the 200 billion stars in our Milky Way galaxy.
+January 24 - Our Sun is a Star.
+How does it affect Earth and other Planets in our Solar System?
+We’ll compare our Sun to the 200 billion+ stars in our Milky Way galaxy.
 Is Earth closer to the Sun in the summer or winter?
-Seasons both on Earth and Mars will be compared.
-Eclipses will be explained with special notes on the March 9, 2016 total eclipse across the United States.
+Seasons, both on Earth and Mars, will be compared.
+Eclipses will be explained with special notes on the August 21, 2017 total eclipse across the United States.

-5. Feb.
-10 - Guest: NASA/JPL Solar System Ambassador – Robert Trembly Topic to be determined.
-Robert is a volunteer NASA/JPL speaker and is knowledgeable on all NASA/JPL.
+February 7 - Guest: NASA/JPL Solar System Ambassador – Robert Trembly Topic to be determined.
+Robert is a volunteer NASA/JPL speaker and is knowledgeable on all that’s NASA/JPL.
 His special area of expertise is on Asteroids and Comets.
 He also collects meteorites.
 This is a good opportunity to ask questions on space science.

-6. Feb.
-17 - Sky Tellers: The myths, magic and mysteries of the Universe We’ll listen to Native American and International sky tales with a scientific analogy while the stars glide across the sky dome.
+February 14 - Sky Tellers: The myths, magic and mysteries of the Universe We’ll listen to Native American and International sky tales with a scientific analogy while the stars glide across the skydome.
 Bring a pillow if you like.

-8. Mar.
-2 - The Rest of the Story: Milky Way and other Galaxies, Black Holes, Dark Mater, Dark Energy Based on the powers of 10, we’ll explore the Cosmos from Quarks to the Edge of the Universe.
-Where does Earth fit in?
-We’ll explore our Milky Way Galaxy, nebulae, star clusters and galaxy groups as well as inner space to quarks.
+February 28 - The Rest of the Story (2): From Quarks to the Edge of the Universe Based on the powers of 10, we’ll explore the Cosmos from Quarks to the Edge of the Universe and galaxy groups as well as inner space to quarks.
 What is Dark Energy and Dark Matter?